JonMuehlst/BlindMatchRace/README.md

 ![Alt text](/../screenshots/screenshots/admin_buoy_pressed.jpg?raw=true "admin_buoy_pressed screen")

-Once all buoys are set in place the sailors can sign in with their username, password and the event number which was set by the admin in the login screen:
+Once all buoys are set in place the sailors can sign in with their username, password and the event number which was set by the admin:

 ![Alt text](/../screenshots/screenshots/login2.jpg?raw=true "login screen")